Blendify/blender-manual/trunk/blender_docs/manual/preferences/editing.rst

 is recorded in a keyframe and the animation between two keyframes is interpolated by Blender.

 Visual Keying
-   When an object is using constraints, the objects property value does not actually change.
+   When an object is using constraints, the object property value does not actually change.
    *Visual Keying* will add keyframes to the object property, with a value based on the visual transformation from the constraint.
 Only Insert Needed